 Here we find that, in France, when copyright is introduced the number of composers per million increased substantially more than in other countries.
-This should be noted, as it is pretty much the only piece of evidence supporting the idea that copyright increased classical music production we have been capable of finding in the literature.
+This should be noted, as it is pretty much the only piece of evidence supporting the idea that copyright increased classical music production we have been capable of finding.

-Looking more broadly at the entire European scene and at the careers of comparable composers living without copyright protection (Schubert, for example), with it (Beethoven, for example), or half and half (Verdi, for example), Scherer finds it difficult to conclude that copyright law was a significant factor, either way, in determining the amount of musical composition taking place.
-It may not have reduced the incentive to compose music, but it certainly did not increase it either: whatever the socio-institutional mechanism affected composers' incentives was, copyright protection of music was not part of it.
+Looking more broadly at the entire European scene and at the careers of comparable composers living with or without copyright protection Scherer finds it difficult to conclude that copyright law was a significant factor, either way, in determining the amount of musical composition taking place.
+It may not have reduced the incentive to compose music, but it certainly did not increase it either: whatever the mechanism affecting composers' incentives, copyright protection was not an important part of it.